ophey/ti5x_android/README.md

         other useful tasks.
     modules/
-        av/   -- the source of the Aviation Library. ce/   -- the source of the Civil Engineering Library. ct/   -- the source of the Contribution Library. ee/   -- the source of the Electrical Engineering Library. le/   -- the source of the Leisure Library. ml/   -- the source of the Master Library. mu/   -- the source of the Math Utilities Library. ng/   -- the source of the Marine Navigation Library. sy/   -- the source of the Surveying Library. programs/
+        av/   -- the source of the Aviation Library. bd/   -- the source of the Business Decision Library. ce/   -- the source of the Civil Engineering Library. ct/   -- the source of the Contribution Library. ee/   -- the source of the Electrical Engineering Library. fm/   -- the source of the Agriculture Library. le/   -- the source of the Leisure Library. ml/   -- the source of the Master Library. mu/   -- the source of the Math Utilities Library. ng/   -- the source of the Marine Navigation Library. re/   -- the source of the Real Estate / Investment Library. rp/   -- the source of the RPN Simulator Library. sa/   -- the source of the Structural Engineering Library. st/   -- the source of the Applied Statistics Library. sy/   -- the source of the Surveying Library. programs/
         ee19_input_code/         -- builtin companion program for EE-19
         ee19_construct_nam_code/ -- builtin companion program for EE-19
-    art/      -- artwork for diagrams, higher-res scan for icon tests/    -- some unit tests
+        demo_card_store/         -- builtin demo of a card store art/      -- artwork for diagrams, higher-res scan for icon tests/    -- some unit tests
     examples/ -- some simple examples for building user's programs